What to expect after insertion?

-Following the insertion, a trained healthcare provider will cover the site with 2 bandages.
-Leave the top bandage on for 24 hours.
-The smaller bandage should be kept clean, dry, and in place for 3 to 5 days.
+Following the insertion, a trained healthcare professional will cover the site with 2 bandages.
+The top bandage is a pressure bandage to minimize bruising and should be left on for 24 hours.
+The bottom bandage should be kept clean, dry, and in place for 3 to 5 days.

 In a clinical trial, 8.6% of women experienced site reactions.
 The most common complaint was red skin (3.3%), 3% of users reported hematoma, and 2% of users reported bruising.

 Infection is possible.
-If you think you may have an infection, contact your healthcare provider.
+If you think you may have an infection, contact your healthcare professional.

-1 in 10 women have NEXPLANON removed due to unfavorable change in bleeding pattern.
+~1 in 10 women have NEXPLANON removed due to an unfavorable change in their bleeding pattern.

-Tell your doctor immediately if you think you may be pregnant or your menstrual bleeding is heavy and prolonged.
+Tell your healthcare professional immediately if you think you may be pregnant or your menstrual bleeding is heavy and prolonged.

 - Headache